DustinBrett/daedalOS/README.md

 ## High

-- File Manager
+- Explorer
   - Filename should truncate when too long
 - Focus
   - Reopening app changes foreground id but not focus
 - Icons
   - Dragging should go in front of windows
 - Files
-  - Uploaded files not working on subsequent loads
+  - Uploaded files not working on reload for PDF/ODT
 - Windows
   - Initial load maximized if dimensions > screen